krother/dungeon_explorer/chapters/smooth.rst

 2. set a counter to 0
 3. draw the player figure at the position + counter
 4. increase the counter by one
-5. repeat from 3. until the figure has completed its Movement
+5. repeat from 3. until the figure has completed its movement

 This gets more complicated, because other things might happen in the meantime: the player presses another key that should be executed once the movement completes, or monsters move around as well.
 The code in `main.py` can handle this kind of situation already.